Skip Navigation

 Step 2: Browse your options to learn about the therapists.

 Next, you’ll arrive on a page asking you to specify your geographic location by entering your city, state, or zip code into a search field.
-Scroll down if you’d rather choose from a list of major metropolitan areas.
-Once you provide your location, you’ll see you a list of therapists serving your area.
-While BetterHelp’s system technically allows you to choose a therapist licensed in any state, therapists can only provide therapy to those residing in their state(s).
+Scroll down if you’d rather choose from a list of major metropolitan areas or states.
+Once you provide (or select) your location, you'll see a list of therapists serving that area.
+Keep in mind that therapists can only provide therapy to those residing in their licensed state(s).

 Step 3: Viewing more therapists.

-The displayed list of therapists is limited to 20, though popular locations usually have more therapists available.
-To see more of them, refresh the page.
-Repeat as needed.
+The displayed list of therapists is limited to 15, though popular locations usually have more therapists available.
+To see more of them, refresh the page, and repeat as needed.

 Step 4: Read therapist profiles.

-You will see a photograph and basic information about each therapist.
-It’s worth reading their profiles, which include valuable information about their amount of experience along with their descriptions of themselves and their practice.
-The way they talk about themselves reveals facets of their personality.
+Each entry in the therapist list will display a photograph and basic information about each provider.
+It’s worth reading their profiles, which include valuable information about their years of experience along with their descriptions of themselves and their approaches to therapy.
+The way they speak about themselves can reveal facets of their personality.
 Ask yourself: “Do their interests line up well with mine?” and “Does their personality and mode of expression feel relatable?”
-Answering “yes” indicates that they are likely a good match.
+Answering “yes” to these questions can indicate that they’re a good match.

-There is one potential drawback with choosing your therapist.
-Unfortunately, you won’t know if the therapist you select has availability that works for you until after you click “Get Started.”
+There is one potential drawback to choosing your BetterHelp therapist — unfortunately, you won’t know if the therapist you select has availability that works for you until after you click “Get Started.”
 This action takes you to the checkout page, where you must pay for your first four weeks.
-Of course, if it turns out that they aren’t available at times that work for you, you can switch therapists easily.
+Of course, if it turns out that they aren’t available at times that work for you, you can switch therapists easily, but we wish therapist availability was clear before the checkout process.

-Whether you opt for this self-guided method or the default, algorithmic approach, you can expect to try one or two therapists before finding the best match – possibly even more.
-There is no limit to how often you can switch therapists, so don’t stick it out if it doesn’t feel right.
+Whether you opt for selecting a therapist or the default algorithmic approach, you may have to try one or two therapists before finding the best match — possibly even more.
+There is no limit to how often you can switch therapists on BetterHelp, so don’t stick it out if it doesn’t feel right.
 You may find the perfect fit immediately, but there’s no harm in switching whenever you think it will benefit you.
+We have a section dedicated to this important subject lower on this page.

 Changing your therapist

-BetterHelp makes it easy to change your counselor if you are unsatisfied with your current match for any reason.
+BetterHelp makes it easy to change your counselor if you’re unsatisfied with your current match for any reason.
 If your therapist takes too long to reply to a message, the company suggests the option to switch therapists within your message thread.
 You can also do so through your account.

-Insider Tip: Before switching therapists, be sure to review your existing therapy room for anything you’d like to copy and save into a safe file on your computer for later reference.
+Insider Tip: Before switching therapists, be sure to review your existing therapy room for anything you’d like to copy, and save it into a file on your computer for later reference.

 When is the right time to consider switching therapists?
 Here are a few major considerations.